 Should you be looking for an enjoyable dinner venue, Encantada in the American Visionary Museum is perfect for folks interested in a more vegetarian focus.
 It’s nicely upscale so you’ll feel like you’ve treated yourself, and the food is simply delicious.
 Try the buffalo cauliflower bites for a tasty twist on wings.
 Cosima is also worth visiting for a special meal.
 It serves authentic Sicilian dishes with fresh ingredients and great service.
 Their cocktails are a step above, so be sure to try one when you’re there.

 Photo by: Melissa Moore

-Families visiting Baltimore will want to stay in one of the many hotels in the Inner Harbor neighborhood.
+Families visiting Baltimore will want to stay in one of the many hotels in the Inner Harbor Baltimore neighborhood.
 For something more casual and laidback try out the new Hotel RL.
-With a stage for live music performances where travelers typically find a reception desk and coffee straight out of the Pacific Northwest, your teen will love the vibe of this unconventional hotel.
-Also, the convenient pull down Murphy bed in each king deluxe room is perfect for bringing a child or tot along on a quick weekend getaway.
+Hotel RL has a stage for live music performances where travelers typically find a reception desk.
+Your teen will certainly love the vibe of this unconventional hotel.
+There is a convenient pull down Murphy bed in each king deluxe room.
+Those rooms are perfect for bringing a child along for the weekend.

 Trekaroo families also recommend the Pier 5 Hotel, overlooking the National Aquarium, and the Hyatt Regency Baltimore, located between the Inner Harbor and Oriole Park at Camden Yards for their location and family-friendly amenities.
 The Baltimore Marriott Waterfront is also a great choice for families looking to stay near the harbor.
-With so many area sights within easy walking distance (or biking via Baltimore Bike Share), this hotel is an easy, affordable choice with pleasant rooms and space to relax.
+With so many museums in Baltimore within easy walking distance, this hotel is an easy choice with space to relax.